Health Information Management Associate Degree

 What Is the Job Outlook?

-According to the BLS, employment for medical records and health information technicians was projected to increase by 20% from 2008-2018.
+According to the BLS, employment for medical records and health information technicians was projected to increase by 15% from 2014-2024.
 This is much faster than the national average for all occupations.
-According to PayScale.com in July 2011, most medical records and health information technicians earned from $20,565-$39,595 yearly.
+According to the BLS, in May of 2014 most medical records and health information technicians earned a median yearly salary of $35,900.